This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 Ingredients

-- 2 5 oz Rockfish filets (can substitute cod, tilapia)
+- 2 5 oz Rockfish filets (any white fish'll do)

 - 4 tbsp Butter unsalted